 Chasing after every crumb with a wet sponge…

 Yelling at people for daring to sit on a couch with freshly fluffed pillows…

 Painstakingly making the bed every single day with all the ridiculous throw pillows…

 The good news, though, is that if you stage it right and if you price it right, the offers will come.
 Then you can start to relax again and look forward with excitement to a future in your brand new home!

 Want More Lessons Learned?
 We Can Teach You!

-You may already know that Three Bears Home Staging specializes in positive, empowering home staging consultations that teach home sellers how to maximize what they already have for a faster, more profitable sale.
-But did you also know that we can teach you how to stage your own home ONLINE?
+You may already know that Three Bears Home Staging specializes in positive, empowering online home staging consultations.
+We love teaching home sellers how to maximize what they already have for a faster, more profitable sale!
+But did you also know that we can teach you how to stage your own home online?

-Our self-paced, online home staging course walks homeowners through the step-by-step process of properly preparing and staging their own home for a faster, more profitable sale!
+Our online course walks homeowners through the step-by-step process of properly preparing and staging their own home for a faster, more profitable sale!